ServandoL7/cse15l-lab-reports/lab4.md

 ### Step 5: Clone your fork of the repository from your Github account

 - Once logged in the next step was cloning the forked respository
-- From the ssh terminal the follwing keys were pressed:
+- From the ssh terminal the following keys were pressed:

 ```
 <up> <up> <up> <up> <up> <up> <up> <up> <up> <up> <up> <up> <enter>